karmaniverous/npm-package-template-ts/README.md

 # TypeScript NPM Package Template

-<span style="color: darkBlue;">**Writing great TypeScript is only half the battle!**</span> You also need to instrument it, format it, lint it, test it, bundle it, and publish it!
+<span style="color: darkBlue;">**Writing great TypeScript is only half the battle!**</span> You also need to instrument it, format it, lint it, test it, bundle it, document it, and publish it!

-Getting all of these pieces to work gracefully together is not trivial, especially given that a bunch of popular tools have recently released major versions that don't always play well together.
+Getting all of these pieces to work gracefully together is not trivial.

-This template is designed to help you get all of these pieces working together in harmony, right out of the box, so you can focus on your code.
+This template puts those pieces together in a way that just WORKS, right out of the box, so you can focus on your code.
 It includes fully-configured support for:

 ✅ [Code authoring](#code-authoring) with [TypeScript](https://www.typescriptlang.org/).<br>
 ✅ [Inline documentation](#inline-documentation) with [TSDoc](https://tsdoc.org/).<br>